KennethJAllen/cur-dynamic-mode-decomposition/README.md

 # Dynamic Mode Decomposition

 ## Introduction
-The goal of this notebook is to demonstrate the dynamic mode decomposition by forecasting time series data from the M5 forecasting competition.
+Demonstrates the dynamic mode decomposition by forecasting time series data from the M5 forecasting competition.
 The dynamic mode decomposition is a dimensionality reduction algorithm developed by Peter Schmid in 2008.

 ## 🔧 Installation